-(a) Adopt and comply with State public health standards for food and beverage handling.
-The Tribe will allow, during normal hours of operation, inspection of food and beverage services in the Gaming Facility by State or County health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
-Any report subsequent to an inspection or visit by the State, County, or federal health inspectors shall be transmitted within seventy-two (72) hours to the State Gaming Agency and the Tribal Gaming Agency.
-This includes any document that includes a citation or finding.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State or County health inspectors, but any violations of the standards may be the subject of dispute resolution pursuant to section 13.0.
+Enact and comply with Tribal codes that adopt by reference State (a) public health standards for food and beverage handling.
+The Tribe will allow, during normal hours of operation, inspection of food and beverage services in the Gaming Facility by State, or County health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
+Any report or other writing by the State, County, or federal health inspectors shall be transmitted within twenty-four (24) hours to the State Gaming Agency and the Tribal Gaming Agency.
+Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State or County health inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact and may serve as a basis to issue, pursuant to section 13.0, orders requiring corrective action, including an order to enjoin the food and